-3.4 SOFFITS AND OVERHANGS
+3.3 SOFFITS AND OVERHANGS

-Gaps over 1/4" in size adjacent the soffit vent blocks will allow insects and rodents to enter the attic.
-Covering any gaps with screening, a strip of wood and/or caulking is recommended.
+There are large gaps over 1/4" in size adjacent the soffit vent blocks.
+These gaps allow insects and rodents to enter the attic.
+Covering the gaps with screening, a strip of wood and/or caulking is recommended.